pyomeca/bioptim/README.md

 If you are using use_sx and/or expand options, try turning them off.
 If it does not work, try reducing the number of nodes.
 If assume_phase_dynamics is set to False, try setting it to True, if applicable to your problem.

 ## Free variables
-Sometimes when working on advanced custom problems, you may have some free variables that prevent the solver from being launched.
+Sometimes when working on advanced custom problems, you may have *free variables* that prevent the solver from being launched.
 If this occurs, try reloading your model inside of the custom function.
-This has worked for us with biorbd models.
+We have found this solution to be effective when working with biorbd models.

 ## Non-converging problems
-If Ipopt converges to an infeasible solution, make sure the boundaries are sound for the constraints of the problem.
+If Ipopt converges to an infeasible solution, ensure the boundaries are sound for the problem's constraints.
 If the problem still does not converge, try changing the initial guess of the problem.

-If the problem takes numerous iterations to solve (a lot more than expected), check the weights on objective functions and the weight of the actual variables.
+If the problem takes numerous iterations to solve (much more than expected), check the weights on objective functions and the weight of the actual variables.

 If the problem still does not converge, try observing the evolution of the objective function and the constraints through a live plot.
-It is always a good idea to see how they evolve through the iterations.
+It is always good to see how they evolve through the iterations.

 # Citing
 If you use `bioptim`, we would be grateful if you could cite it as follows: